PROJECT KICKOFF

 Gazelle Foundation is Uniquely Qualified for this project

-We continue to maintain a 100% success rate.
-Hiring local workers for the project construction also develops local knowledge for upkeep and maintenance, as the ownership of all water systems are turned over to the community upon completion.
+We continue to maintain a 100% success rate of our water systems.
+Hiring local workers for the project construction develops local knowledge for upkeep and maintenance, as the ownership of all water systems are turned over to the community upon completion.
 Meet our project manager Jean Bosco Ndabaniwe who keeps multiple construction projects going all year.

 Left Top: Tap stand detail.
 The drawing includes specifications for construction details and materials.
 Right Top: Water distribution pipes start sharing clean water before tap stands are complete.
-Bottom Left: This is a wash station powered by clean water.
+Bottom Left: This is a wash station helping to make back-breaking tasks easier.
 Bottom Right: This image shows what a tap stand looks like when it is complete.
 Tap stands are distributed throughout communities, so clean water is close for everyone.

 HOW IT WORKS